eddiepullen/devops_challenge/README.md

 ## How the deployment works

-- The repository contains as validator-fronted and a validator-backend which each have their own Dockerfile
+- The repository contains as validator-frontend and a validator-backend which each have their own Dockerfile
-- The images are build and pushed to AWS ECR using the GitHub action
+- The images are built and pushed to AWS ECR using a GitHub action
 - Terraform is then triggered to initialize, validate, plan and apply the infrastructure
 - During the Terraform run it calls on Ansible to bootstrap the Ansible control node
 - During the Terraform run it also connects to the Ansible control node and configures the rest of the EC2 instances